 BROWNSBURG — With the weather finally cooperating, the Bethesda Christian softball team was finally able to get in its first games of the season.
 With temperatures in the lower 50s, the Patriots made the most of their opportunity.

-Facing the Emmerich Manual Redskins in a doubleheader, Bethesda dispatched the visiting opponent on both games by the 10-run rule.
+Facing the Emmerich Manual Redskins in a doubleheader on Saturday, Bethesda dispatched the visiting opponent in both games by the 10-run rule.
 The Patriots won the first contest 11-0 and took the second, 15-4.

 “I had been watching the weather for three weeks for this date and it has changed a hundred times,” Bethesda coach Terry Benge said.
 “I thought we did well and the things we wanted the girls to work on, we could see that.
 We were making the plays and that’s what I liked to see.
 We are a young team and you could tell the girls got the feel for what is expected.”